isysd-mirror/client-cert-login-component/README.md

 | CLIENT_CERT_DIR | ./clients |

 The example works best with a server TLS certificate that is trusted by the browser, or the browser may not display the client certificate selection.
 Either use a real SSL cert signed by a normal CA, or first install the server cert in your browser for the demo session.

+For chrome you can also set `chrome://flags/#allow-insecure-localhost` for the test environment.

 ### License